MacKeeper Review 2025: Mac’s Best Friend

 MacKeeper’s bonus features help make it a bundled tool.
 With a VPN, ad blocker, and patch management feature all built-in, you could eliminate some of the products you’re already using.
 Here’s a list of some of the built-in bonus features:

-• StopAd: Blocks ads such as pop-ups, as well as browser notifications and site trackers
+• StopAd: Browser extension that blocks ads such as pop-ups, as well as browser notifications and site trackers

 • Update Tracker: Updates the apps on your Mac from a convenient location